Super Punch-Out!!: Reception

 Reviewers have praised Super Punch-Out!! for its other unique features and for its rewarding difficulty.
 Game Informer magazine praised the game for its time attack mode, which recorded and kept track of the fastest knockouts for each opponent.
 Miller also commended the time attack mode, adding to the game's replay value.
 Another review from VideoGames & Computer Entertainment magazine lauded the game for a fair difficulty curve, stating that it "is a really tough game, but it's one in which repeated playing (and you will be playing it a lot) really pays off".
 Lucas Thomas from IGN, while praising the game overall, says that the game lacks the overall appeal that the NES version had and that he recommends the NES version over this version.
 He notes that the sound is "Not as memorable as the music from the NES game, but [is] more varied".
 He says that many people who are familiar with the NES version have to relearn new attack patterns from different opponents.
 Thomas also notes that the game did not have as large an audience as the NES version enjoyed.

 Accolades

-In 1997, Electronic Gaming Monthly ranked it the 56th best console video game of all time.
-They explained their decision to include it on the list instead of Punch-Out!!: "The NES version is great, but the Super NES one is even better, with large, well-animated characters, great control and a near-perfect learning curve."
-In 2018, Complex rated the game number 18 on their "The Best Super Nintendo Games of All Time."
-1995, Total! placed the game 27th in their Top 100 SNES Games.
+In 1995, Total! placed the game 27th in its list of Top 100 SNES Games.
+In 1997, Electronic Gaming Monthly ranked it the 56th best console video game of all time, explaining the decision to include it instead of Punch-Out!!: "The NES version is great, but the Super NES one is even better, with large, well-animated characters, great control and a near-perfect learning curve."
+In 2011, IGN ranked the game 17th on its list of top 100 SNES games of all time.
+In 2018, Complex rated the game number 18 on its "The Best Super Nintendo Games of All Time" list.